szkyuya/Moebius-trapezoidal/README.md

 # Moebius-trapezoidal
-A sample code for the Moebius-transformed trapezoidal rule

-This is a sample code of the Möbius-Transformed Trapezoidal Rule, appeared in the paper
+This is a sample Matlab code of the Möbius-Transformed Trapezoidal Rule, appeared in the paper

 Y. Suzuki, N. Hyvönen, and T. Karvonen.
 “Möbius-Transformed Trapezoidal Rule”.
 AMS